Brilacidin is Innovation's lead drug candidate in its defensin-mimetic franchise.

 Modeled after Host Defense Proteins (HDPs), the “front-line” of defense in the body's innate immune system, it is a synthetic, non-peptidic small molecule that kills pathogens swiftly, significantly reducing the likelihood of drug resistance developing.
 Just as importantly, Brilacidin functions in a robust immunomodulatory capacity, lessening inflammation and promoting healing.

 Innovation is evaluating Brilacidin, under Fast Track designation, in a Phase 2 clinical trial as an oral rinse to attenuate Oral Mucositis in patients with Head and Neck Cancer who have received chemoradiation.
 Preliminary Interim Analysis indicates Brilacidin has a high potential for preventative treatment, as evidenced by a markedly reduced rate of Severe OM among patients on Brilacidin as compared to those on placebo.
+The study is fully enrolled with topline results anticipated in 4Q2017.

 Innovation also is testing Brilacidin, administered with water in an enema, in patients with Ulcerative Proctitis/Ulcerative Proctosigmoiditis (UP/UPS) — a type of Ulcerative Colitis (UC), and, like Crohn's Disease, an Inflammatory Bowel Disease (IBD) — in a proof-of-concept Phase 2 clinical trial.
 Topline findings support Brilacidin as a novel, non-corticosteriod, non-biologic IBD treatment, with a majority of patients treated achieving induction of clinical remission.
 Formulation development plans include foam and/or gel for the treatment of UP/UPS and oral tablets for the treatment of UC and Crohn's.